Kaufmann Kohler: Reform movement

-He expressed doubts about the Pittsburgh Platform, stating in 1892:
+Kohler later expressed doubts about the Pittsburgh Platform, stating in 1892:

-We ought not be blind to the fact that Reform, with no other principle but that of progress and enlightenment has created a tendency to treat the past with irreverence and to trifle with the time-honored institutions and venerable sources of Judaism.
+We ought not be blind to the fact that Reform, with no other principle but that of progress and enlightenment, has created a tendency to treat the past with irreverence and to trifle with the time-honored institutions and venerable sources of Judaism.

 He went on to renounce Sunday services, which he had introduced, as "a patricide" undermining the holiness of the Sabbath.

 Publications

 Kohler was always an active and prolific contributor to the Jewish and Semitic scientific press, European and American; among the periodicals to which he most frequently contributed scientific articles were Geiger's Zeitschrift, the journal of the German Oriental Society, Hebraica, the Jewish Quarterly Review, the Allgemeine Zeitung des Judenthums, the Jewish Times, the American Hebrew, Menorah Monthly, Zeitgeist, and Unity.

 Among his published studies and lectures are: